For the longest time, all Edward Kelly wanted to do was become a police officer, and protect those around him.

 Kelly discovered he could not make the impact he wanted as a policeman, and that it was beyond his control.
 With his childhood dream in shambles, he found inspiration in his older brother, Eric, now a fellow ONE Championship athlete.

-Growing up in Mariveles, the southern-most municipality in the Bataan province, Kelly’s parents instilled a strong sense of hard work into their children.
+Growing up in the small town community of San Tomas Central, located within the city limits of Baguio, Kelly’s parents were chayote farmers who instilled a strong sense of hard work into their children.
 This holds especially true for Edward and Eric, who are two of seven children.

-Although brothers don’t always get along with one another, the two took things to another level.
+Although brothers do not always get along with one another, the two took things to another level.
 They fought all the time, sometimes even resulting in injury.